Small-Cell Lung Cancer (cont.)

 - The predominant cause of both small-cell lung cancer and non-small-cell lung cancer is tobacco smoking.
 However, small-cell lung cancer is more strongly linked to smoking than non-small-cell lung cancer.

 - Even secondhand tobacco smoke is a risk factor for lung cancer.

 - All types of lung cancers occur with increased frequency in people who mine uranium, but small-cell lung cancer is most common.
-The prevalence is increased further in persons who smoke.
+The prevalence is increased further in

 - Exposure to radon (an inert gas that develops from the decay of uranium) has been reported to cause small-cell lung cancer.